How Much Does a Website Really Cost in 2022?

 Cost of a basic website

-A basic website is made up of one to five pages, and will require very simple functionality.
-They are considered ‘brochure style’ websites.
+A basic website is made up of one to five pages, and requires only very simple functionality.
+They are ‘brochure style’ websites.
 In addition to the core pages, they will have a contact and landing page.
 They should also be mobile responsive, but it’s always worth checking that this is included in the design price.

 Basic websites are great if you’re after a very simple, stripped back online presence.
-It is a place to showcase your business and receive enquiries.
-Think of it as a modern day business card.
+It is a place to showcase your business, and receive enquiries.
+Think of it kind of like a modern day business card.

 You can go down several routes when creating your basic website.
 Each option has its own pros and cons: